nextapps-de/xone/doc/api.md

 * __special definitions__ in object notation to fulfill conventions of Xone automated system
 * __special members__ and classes also used by the automated system

-> __Note:__ Therefore all members of `APP.*` are uppercase to symbolize that they are connected each other a part of the automated concept.
-Corresponding types are described by its interfaces.
-The descision to use these concept is open to you, also most of them can be used directly outside the automated chain.
+> __Note:__ You are free to use or not to use these automated concept, most of those features can also be used directly outside of the automated chain.

 ## Global Constants